ARM-software/lisa/Target-platform-requirements.md

 ## Linux Targets

-- allow `ssh` access, preferably as root, using either a password or an SSH key
+- allow `ssh` access, preferably as root, using either a password or an SSH key.

+  Note that on Ubuntu targets, SSH root access can be enabled by setting `PermitRootLogin yes` in the file `/etc/ssh/sshd_config`, and then restarting the SSH daemon.

 - support `sudo`, even if it's accessed as root user

 ## Android Targets